 \begin{lemma} For every $\e>0$ and every compact set $U \subset \mc H^1(\rho)$ there exists a constant $\alpha>0$ such that for every convex Cauchy surface $\Sigma\subset \Omega^+(\rho, \tau)$, $\tau \in U$, if the systole of $\Sigma$ is greater than $\e$, then the infimum of the cosmological time $\CT_{\rho,\tau}$ over $\Sigma$ is at least $\alpha$. \end{lemma}

-\begin{proof} Due to Lemma~\ref{minmax}, we may consider only those $\Sigma$, for which the supremum of the cosmological time is bounded from above by some $\beta>0$.
-By applying scaling we can assume that $\beta=1$.
+\begin{proof} Due to Lemma~\ref{minmax}, it is enough to consider only those $\Sigma$, for which the supremum of the cosmological time is bounded from above by some $\beta>0$.
+By applying scaling, we can assume that $\beta=1$.
 Support functions of $\tilde L_1$ converge uniformly when cocycles converge \cite[Lemma 4.11]{barbot-fillastre}.
 This implies convergence of the areas of $L_1$-surfaces \cite[Lemma 2.12]{BF}.
 Hence, since $U$ is compact, there exists $A>0$ depending only on $U$ such that for every $\tau \in U$, we have $\area(L_1(\tau)) \leq A$, where $L_1(\tau)$ is the $L_1$-surface in $\Omega^+(\rho, \tau)$.
 Fix now some $\tau \in U$.